Quantum Control and General Recursion beyond the Unitary Case: Technical Results

-In order to consider all possible values attainable from a fixed configuration, we recall the definition of multiset.
+We first recall the definition of multiset.
 Multisets are a similar concept to sets, where elements may appear multiple times.
-This will be used to reflect the fact that multiple derivations from the same configuration may lead to the same value, but their transition probabilities must still be counted separately as they correspond to distinct program executions.
+This will be used to reflect the fact that multiple derivations from the same configuration may lead to the same state/coefficient pair, but their transition probabilities must still be counted separately as they correspond to distinct program executions.
 Formally, a multiset over a set $A$ is a pair $(A,M)$ where $M:A\mapsto \mathbb{N}$ is the function that maps each element to its multiplicity.
 We will write multisets in brackets $\{\}$ similarly to sets, repeating each element according to its multiplicity.
 For example, the multiset $(\{a,b,c\},(a\mapsto 1,b\mapsto 2,c\mapsto 0))$ will be written as $\{a,b,b\}$.
 The support of $M$ is defined as the subset of elements of $A$ that appear in $M$ at least once: